 Below an example of the tool window forecaster help.
 In this example the forecaster has two documents available for information.
-If multiple directories are configured this window will show all available files for the node from the different predefined directories together.

 When one of the files is selected in this panel the content of the selected file is shown in the document viewer.

 The document viewer is a dockable window in the centre of FEWS.